Ian Mulder: Biography

 Mulder was born in Rotterdam; he studied piano, organ and composition at the Rotterdam and Utrecht conservatories.
 Since graduating in 1992, Ian Mulder composes music for his solo albums and concerts.
-His piano albums, recorded with symphony orchestras in London and Moscow, are frequently played on Sirius XM, Classic FM and other stations.
+His piano albums, recorded with symphony orchestras in London and Moscow, are frequently played on SiriusXM, Classic FM and other stations.

 In 2013, he recorded his second album with the London Symphony Orchestra, Love Divine, which reached platinum status 10 weeks from its release date.
 That same album was nominated for the 2014 GMA Dove Awards: Instrumental Album of the Year.
 His 2014 album with the London Symphony Orchestra, named Christmas, featured Andrea Bocelli singing "A choir of a thousand angels".
 In 2021, his latest album Love Divine VII was released, featuring the Royal Philharmonic Orchestra.

 On May 6, 2023, following the coronation of King Charles the III earlier that day, he performed at The Coronation Prom at Royal Albert Hall in London.